On-page SEO Trend: The ‘Near Me’ Keyword

 Trends.
 Love them or hate them, they define the world of digital marketing.
 While trends keep the digital space ever-changing and exciting, new trends also mean that marketers like you & me need to stay on our toes and respond whenever a new one surfaces.
 That’s why today I’m here to share a bit more about a trend I’ve been observing in on-page (or content) SEO: the ‘Near Me’ keyword.

 The ‘near me’ keyword isn’t an entirely new concept to Google.
 Heck, it has been around for years.
 However, with proximity targeting and more geo-specific search queries dominating the search engine, ‘near me’ keywords are getting more and more critical for SEO.
 In fact, Digital Agency Network (DAN) reported a whopping 150% increase in “near me” searches from 2019 to 2020.
+This is why SEO agencies and specialists have been using incorporating this cluster of keywords into their strategies.

 Will we observe another boost this year?
 Well, it’s still a little too early in the year to get those statistics.
 Nevertheless, keeping up with trends is the key to succeeding in the digital space.